 I hope these reflections are useful to anyone who may be looking to hire a videographer on their own.
 I wish my future self advice my former self on what to look out for and what questions to ask.

 For now, I have what footage I have.
-I will be creative, work out of happiness, and make the best of it.
+I need to be creative, work out of happiness, and make the best of it.
 Our wedding was magical, and I will make something magical to share to with those I love.

 Update: One Year Later

-It’s true that I have not yet re-edited the videos.
-Each time I tried to start, the negative feels were just too strong.
-That is slowly changing though.
+I have not yet re-edited the videos.
+Each time I think about it, the negative feelings come back too strong.
+That may be slowly changing though.